 err_act the type of action.
 Scope: global Type: required Intent: in.
 Specified as: an integer.
+Possible values: psb_act_ret, psb_act_abort.

 9 Utilities

 We have some utilities available for input and output of sparsematrices; the interfaces to these routines are available in the module psb_util_mod.